Tremors 5: Bloodlines: Plot

 Burt Gummer, now a star in his own survivalist web-series, and his new cameraman, Travis Welker, are approached by South African Wildlife Ministry agents Erick Van Wyk and Johan Dreyer, who hire them to deal with Ass-Blasters in South Africa.
 Flying to the location, Burt befriends their pilot, Den Bravers.
-When Burt's heavy weaponry is impounded due to South African gun laws, Erick provides them with a small collection of guns he has gathered - though Burt protests that their calibre is far too small to kill the monsters.
+When Burt's heavy weaponry is impounded due to South African gun laws, Erick provides them with a small collection of guns he has gathered, though Burt protests that their caliber is far too small to kill the monsters.
 The team set up their quarters at an animal refuge, where Travis befriends a little girl named Amahle and soon falls for Dr. Nandi Montabu, the girl's mother.
 This starts a rivalry with a local named Baruti, who is also in love with Nandi.

 Two paleontologists celebrate after finding the fossilized remains of a Graboid at a dig, but they are attacked and eaten.
 Investigating the scene, Burt sees the fossil and realizes that it is a different breed of Graboid.
-While Travis attends a local tribal dance with Nandi, a refuge worker named Thaba is attacked by an Ass-Blaster and carried off.
-Burt orders the refuge to be evacuated then heads out with Erick and Dreyer.
+While Travis attends a local tribal dance with Nandi, a refugee worker named Thaba is attacked by an Ass-Blaster and carried off.
+Burt orders the refuge to be evacuated, then heads out with Erick and Dreyer.
 They find the Ass-Blaster in a cave, and Burt kills the flying monster, which kills Dreyer when it falls from the sky.
 When Burt finds that the Ass-Blasters have been laying Graboid eggs, Erick reveals himself to be a poacher, planning to sell the eggs on the black market.
 He locks Burt in a metal cage and leaves with the eggs.